boazbk/tcs/lec_03_computation.md

 Later we will discuss how to extend the language to allow for a single program that can compute a function of every length, but the finite case is already quite interesting and will give us a simple setting for exploring some of the salient features of computing.

 The _NAND programming language_ has no loops, functions, or if statements.
-It has only a single operation: `NAND`, and hence every line in a NAND program has the form:
+It has only a single operation: `NAND`.
+That is, every line in a NAND program has the form:

 ```
 foo := bar NAND baz